 South Bloomingville in Hocking County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 24.789′ N, 82° 38.663′ W. Marker is in South Bloomingville, Ohio, in Hocking County.
-Marker is on Ohio Route 56, on the left when Touch for map.
-Marker is about 300 feet west of Salt Creek and the intersection of Ohio Route 56 and County Road 184.
+39° 23.783′ N, 82° 32.738′ W. Marker is in South Bloomingville, Ohio, in Hocking County.
+Marker is on Ohio Route 56 east of Amerine Road, on the right when traveling west.
+Touch for map.
 Marker is in this post office area: South Bloomingville OH 43152, United States of America.
+Touch for directions.